Buffalo vs Central Michigan Prediction — AI Finds CAN'T MISS CFB Lines & Props (Nov 12)

 Defensively, Central Michigan has built an identity around toughness and timely disruption.
 Their front seven, led by defensive end Thomas Incoom and linebacker Kyle Moretti, has excelled in generating negative plays, with Incoom’s burst off the edge consistently altering opposing game plans.
 The Chippewas rank near the top of the MAC in tackles for loss and red-zone defense, a testament to their ability to tighten up when it matters most.
 Against Buffalo’s physical rushing attack, the Chippewas will need to stay disciplined in their gap assignments and wrap up consistently, as the Bulls’ downhill runners thrive on second effort.
 The secondary, led by cornerback Donte Kent and safety Trey Jones, has improved its communication, allowing the defense to mix coverages and bait quarterbacks into risky throws.
 This group will need to be sharp against Buffalo’s play-action passes and quick-hitting routes, which aim to exploit soft zones and missed tackles.
 One advantage CMU carries into this matchup is its performance at home—the Chippewas have fed off crowd energy and executed at a higher level in all three phases when playing in Mount Pleasant.
 Special teams have been steady, with kicker Tristan Mattson providing range and consistency, and punter Luke Elzinga giving the defense favorable field position by pinning opponents deep.
 From a betting perspective, Central Michigan’s 6-0 ATS record at home underscores their ability to control the game script, particularly when the defense sets the tone early.
 McElwain’s teams historically perform well in November, and this one is no exception—they’re playing with rhythm, confidence, and purpose.
 The key for the Chippewas will be starting fast and avoiding the self-inflicted penalties that have occasionally stalled drives.
 If Lukes can find daylight on early downs and Bauer continues to protect the football, CMU’s formula of balanced offense and suffocating defense should hold strong.
 Expect the Chippewas to use their home-field edge, defensive consistency, and late-game execution to wear down Buffalo and pull away late, keeping their bowl hopes alive while continuing one of the MAC’s best home runs in recent memory.

-Remi is pouring through loads of stats on each team.
+AI algorithm Remi is pouring through tons of stats on each line.
 In fact, anytime the Bulls and Chippewas play there’s always several intriguing trends to key in on.
-Not to mention games played at Kelly/Shorts Stadium in Nov seemingly never follow normal, predictable betting trends.
+Not to mention games played at Kelly/Shorts Stadium in Nov seemingly never follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: L. Lewis under 41.5 Receiving Yards.